donghao1393/mcp-dbutils/README.md

 **You**: "How many customers made purchases in the last month?"

 **AI**: "Let me run a query to find out...
 According to the data, 128 customers made purchases in the last month.
 The total value of these purchases was $25,437.82."

-## Security and Privacy

-Your data's security is our priority:

-- **Read-Only Access**: AI can only view data, never modify it
-- **Secure Connections**: Support for SSL/TLS encrypted database connections
-- **Local Processing**: Your data stays on your computer
-- **Sensitive Data Protection**: Passwords and connection details are automatically hidden in logs

 ## Available Tools